-Written assessments require you to upload documents such as professional letters, health screenings and client programs.
-Your submission should be graded, and feedback provided to you in eLearning within 4 working days; you will receive an email notification when your assessment has been graded.
-If you are graded NYC (not yet competent) your trainer will give you specific feedback to allow you to adjust your submission.
-As long as your submission is valid you may resubmit twice (a total of three attempts including the original submission).
-If you are still not competent after three attempts you may need to re-take the entire unit of competency, at your cost.
+Written assessments require you to upload documents such as client programs and short answer questions.
+Your submission will be graded, and feedback provided via your online learning portal within one week.
+You will receive an email notification when your assessment has been graded.
+If you are graded Not Yet Competent (NYC) the trainer will give you specific feedback to allow you to adjust your assignment for resubmission.

-You will be assessed on your practical skills during your live online Tutorial.
-Practical assessments are very informal, and your Trainer will guide you through what is required and give you feedback you go, so you can improve your performance if you are not competent initially.
-Your results will be uploaded to eLearning within 24 hours.
-If you are graded not yet competent you will have opportunity to retake practical assessments on the final weekend of the course, time permitting.
-If you don’t have time to complete all your outstanding practical assessments before the end of the course you may sit in with another course group, or book paid time with a trainer to retake the assessments.
+You will be assessed on your practical skills during your live online tutorials.
+You can find what is required for each practice assessment in your online learning portal, and your Trainer will discuss these in your live tutorials.
+Practical assessments are very informal.
+Your Trainer will guide you through what is required and give you feedback as you go.
+This feedback allows you to improve your performance if you are not competent initially.
+Your results will be uploaded to the online learning portal within 24 hours.
+If you are marked NYC you will be required to attend a make-up tutorial with another group in order to be reassessed.

 How assessments are graded